Tapan Sinha: Career

+Sinha's first film, Ankush, is based on the Narayan Ganguly's story Sainik, which had an elephant as the central character.
+Sinha's Ek Je Chilo Desh is a fantasy film, based on a story by Shankar.
+He made a few documentaries, including a biographical film on scientist Jagadish Bose.
+He also used Rabindrasangeet in other films.
 Sinha's Sagina Mahato might be categorized as a political film, although it was reactionary in nature and was a direct attack on left-wing politics.
 It tried to disrepute organized struggle by championing the individual heroism of a worker.
-Dilip Kumar and Saira Banu play the central characters.
-Anil Chatterjee also has a supporting role.
 The Hindi version of the film, named "Sagina", also stars Dilp Kumar as the central character.
 The film was entered into the 7th Moscow International Film Festival.